NationalSecurityAgency/kmyth/sgx/TESTING.md

 This demonstration was created only to provide an example of securely fetching a secret value (e.g., a cryptographic key) from a remote server into an SGX enclave using kmyth.
-This code, is not intended for any use beyond demonstration and testing.
+This code is not intended for any use beyond demonstration and testing.

 To run this demonstration, please be sure that Kmyth has been built and installed